pnlbwh/pnlpipe/README.md

 and [plumbum](https://plumbum.readthedocs.io/en/latest/) allows them to be almost as concise as a regular shell script.

-You can call any these scripts directly, e.g.
+You can call any of these scripts directly, e.g.

     ./pnlscripts/bse.py -h